NickBlackhall/studio/src/README.md

 ## Development Status

-The project is currently a **fully functional prototype**.
+The project is currently a **fully functional and polished prototype**.
 The entire real-time game loop is implemented and operational.

 - **Backend & State Management:** The game uses **Supabase** for its backend, with database tables for games, players, cards, and submissions.
-Real-time updates are handled via Supabase subscriptions.
+Real-time updates are handled via Supabase subscriptions, providing a seamless multiplayer experience.
 - **Frontend:** The application is built with **Next.js** and **React**.
 - **UI & Styling:** The UI is built with **ShadCN UI components**, styled with **Tailwind CSS**, and includes animations from **Framer Motion**.
+The game features a mobile-first, PWA-style layout with custom poster graphics for all major screens (Welcome, Player Setup, Lobby, Game Over, etc.) to create an immersive, app-like experience.

 ## Solved Issues & Recent Updates

 This section tracks recent improvements and bug fixes that have impacted gameplay, UI, and UX.

+- **Enhanced Audio Experience:** Implemented a comprehensive audio system using a React Context.
+  - Background music now plays and transitions appropriately between the lobby and in-game states.
+  - Sound effects (SFX) have been added for key UI interactions, such as button clicks in the main game menu, providing satisfying auditory feedback.
+  - The system includes volume controls and mute functionality, with user preferences saved to `localStorage`.
+- **Fixed Font Flickering in Lobby:** Resolved a persistent "Flash of Unstyled Content" (FOUC) where player names in the lobby would flicker between the default system font and the game's stylized `IM Fell` font during state updates.
+The fix involved ensuring the correct base styles are applied immediately on render.
 - **Fixed Critical Navigation and Loading Bugs:** Addressed a series of complex, interconnected bugs related to the lobby-to-game transition.
-  - **Initial Problem:** A conflict between two different loading overlay systems (`useLoading` context and a new `TransitionOverlay` component) caused the app to crash when starting a game.
-  - **Investigation:** Debugging revealed a deeper race condition in the lobby page (`src/app/page.tsx`).
-When the game state changed from `lobby` to `category_selection`, the page would re-render and show a "Game in Progress" view *before* the navigation logic could redirect the user to the `/game` page.
-This resulted in players being stuck in the lobby.
-  - **The Fix:** The solution involved a multi-step refactor.
-First, the old `useLoading` context calls were removed from the transition flow.
-Second, the navigation logic in the lobby was isolated into its own dedicated `useEffect` hook, making it more reliable and preventing the race condition.
-Finally, a subsequent bug was fixed on the game page (`src/app/game/page.tsx`) to ensure it correctly identified the player upon arrival, preventing an immediate redirect back to the lobby.
+This involved refactoring the navigation logic into its own dedicated `useEffect` hook, making it more reliable and preventing race conditions that caused players to get stuck in the lobby.
-- **Implemented Transition State Machine:** Addressed a core architectural issue where game state transitions (e.g., from lobby to game) were fragile, leading to UI flickering, awkward pauses, and potential race conditions.
-The fix involved implementing a state machine directly in the database with `transition_state` and `transition_message` columns.
-Now, the server explicitly communicates when it's busy, and the client displays a dedicated loading overlay, resulting in a smoother, more reliable, and professional user experience.
+- **Implemented Transition State Machine:** Addressed a core architectural issue where game state transitions were fragile.
+The fix involved implementing a state machine directly in the database, resulting in a smoother, more reliable, and professional user experience with a dedicated loading overlay.
-- **Improved UI Responsiveness for Ready Toggle:** Fixed a noticeable delay when players toggled their ready status in the lobby.
-Implemented an "optimistic update" approach, where the UI updates instantly upon the user's click, while the actual state change is processed in the background.
-This provides immediate visual feedback and a much smoother user experience.
+- **Improved UI Responsiveness for Ready Toggle:** Fixed a noticeable delay when players toggled their ready status in the lobby by implementing an "optimistic update" approach.
-- **Fixed Font Flickering in Lobby:** Resolved a persistent "Flash of Unstyled Content" (FOUC) where player names in the lobby would flicker between the default system font and the game's stylized `IM Fell` font during state updates (e.g., when a player toggled their ready status).
-The fix involved changing the player name element from a generic `<span>` to a semantic `<h2>` tag, ensuring the correct base styles are applied immediately on render.
-- **Fixed Real-Time Instability & Flickering:** Resolved a major bug where multiple, rapid database updates from Supabase would trigger excessive re-renders, causing visual flickering and instability.
-Implemented a debouncing mechanism to intelligently bundle these updates into a single, smooth refresh, dramatically improving UI stability and performance during gameplay.
-Also fixed a broken image path for the loading screen logo.
+- **Fixed Real-Time Instability & Flickering:** Resolved a major bug where multiple, rapid database updates would trigger excessive re-renders.
+Implemented a debouncing mechanism to intelligently bundle these updates into a single, smooth refresh, dramatically improving UI stability.
-- **Fixed Spectator Black Screen:** Resolved a critical bug where new users would see a black screen if they tried to join a game that was already in a non-lobby state (e.g., 'game_over').
-The UI now correctly shows a "Game in Progress" spectator view.
+- **Fixed Spectator Black Screen:** Resolved a critical bug where new users would see a black screen if they tried to join a game that was already in progress.
-- **Corrected TypeScript Error:** Fixed a type error where the `isCustom` property was not correctly defined on the `PlayerHandCard` interface, improving code quality and type safety.
-- **UI Polish - Player Submission:** When a player submits their card, the UI now correctly hides the card stack and displays a clean "Submission Sent" graphic, preventing player confusion.
-- **UI Polish - Player Setup:** Adjusted the vertical alignment of the "name" input field on the player setup screen for better visual balance.
-- **UI Polish - Font Consistency:** Updated the font on the Judge's waiting screen to match the game's overall `IM Fell` aesthetic.

 ## Roadmap & Next Steps

 This is a living document outlining the future direction of the project.

 ### Immediate Priorities
-Our current focus is on refining the core experience and preparing the app for a wider audience.
+Our current focus is on adding new gameplay variations and refining the experience based on playtesting.
-- **UI/UX Polish:** Finalize styling for key game states, including loading screens and the round/game winner announcement sequences to make them more engaging.
+- **"Boondoggles":** Introduce random, surprise mini-game rounds to break up the main gameplay loop.
+This will involve physical challenges, word games, and other impromptu activities where the Judge awards a point to the best performer.
-- **Stability & Testing:** Ensure all existing features work flawlessly across different scenarios and user interactions.
+- **Stability & Testing:** Continue to ensure all existing features work flawlessly across different scenarios and user interactions.
-- **PWA Readiness:** Begin implementing the necessary architecture and features to make the game a fully installable Progressive Web App.

 ### Upcoming Features
 These are the next major gameplay mechanics and features on the horizon.
-- **"Boondoggles":** Introduce mini-games to break up the main gameplay loop and keep the group engaged in new ways.
-- **Audio Experience:** Add background music to the welcome, setup, and lobby screens.
-Implement sound effects for key game actions to enhance the user experience.
+- **AI-Powered Content:** Integrate Genkit to dynamically generate Boondoggle challenges or even create unique scenario and response cards on the fly, adding endless variety to the game.
+- **PWA Readiness:** Finalize the necessary architecture and features to make the game a fully installable Progressive Web App.

 ### Long-Term Vision
 These are larger-scale ideas for the future evolution of the game.